laperex/CAM_QP_8051/qp.md

     MOV DPTR, #0056H    ; DPTR = 56H
     MOVX A, @DPTR       ; Load MSB of A

-    SUBB A, R0          ; Subtract MSB
+    ADDC A, R0          ; Subtract MSB

     MOV DPTR, #0041H
     MOVX @DPTR, A       ; Store result MSB in 41H